Make sure you have...

 Step 4

-Add the Tikka Masala sauce and cook for 5 more minutes on low heat or until the cauliflower is fork tender.
+Add the Tikka Masala* sauce & cook for 5 more min, on low heat, or until the cauliflower is fork tender.
+Check out our tips for this step

 Step 5